BESS Workgroup

 described in Section 3).

-election algorithm upon expiration of the DF Wait timer.
-Each PE
+algorithm upon expiration of the DF Wait timer.
+Each PE runs the

-* The PE will check the DF Algorithm value in each Ethernet
+* The PE will check the DF Algorithm algorithm value in each Ethernet

 Segment route, and assuming all the Ethernet Segment routes